pallets-eco/flask-security/docs/customizing.rst

 Applications that support a JSON based API need to be able to have a uniform API response.
 Flask-Security has a default way to render its API responses - which can be easily overridden by providing a callback function via :meth:`.Security.render_json`.
-Be aware that Flask-Security registers its own JsonEncoder on its blueprint.
+Be aware that Flask-Security subclasses Flask's JSONProvider interface and sets it on `app.json_provider_cls`.

 401, 403, Oh My
 +++++++++++++++